The “wc” Command in Linux [15 Practical Examples]

 Example 2: Display Word, Line, and Character Count for Multiple Files

 You can provide multiple files to the wc command in Linux.
 I will use both city and country files this time.
-Follow the steps below:
+To do the same, run the following command in the prompt:

 wc country city

-Here you can see, in the output different file is listed separately and there is an extra line at the end showing the grand total.Showing line, word and character count for multiple files
+Here you can see, that in the output, the different files are listed separately and there is an extra line at the end showing the grand total.Showing line, word and character count for multiple files

-Example 3: Multiple Flies with a Common Naming Pattern
+Example 3: Display Multiple Flies with a Common Naming Pattern

 wc c*